Asymptotic fluctuations of representations of the unitary groups: Introduction

 where $U$ is a random unitary matrix, distributed according to the Haar measure on $U(n)$.
-Another way of defining this random matrix is to say that its distribution is the uniform measure on the manifold of all hermitian matrices with the prescribed eigenvalues.
+Another way of defining this random matrix is to say that its distribution is the uniform measure on the manifold of all hermitian matrices with the eigenvalues specified by the shifted weight $l$.
+We will call $X(\rho)$ the \emph{\naive random matrix associated to $\rho$}.
+The terminology `\naive' here is introduced in order to distinguish this random matrix from the one which will be introduced in Section \ref{subsec:random-matrix-natural}.